AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/controlling-fixtures.md

 <Keys.SoftKey>Set Mask to Clear Nothing</Keys.SoftKey> disables all attributes from being cleared to give you a clean
 slate to start with and <Keys.SoftKey>Set Mask to Clear All</Keys.SoftKey> enables all attributes to be cleared.

-You can also clear all the mask attributes by pressing the <Keys.HardKey>Options</Keys.HardKey>/\<Attribute Options\> button will clear the mask.
+You can also clear all the mask attributes by pressing the <Keys.HardKey>Options</Keys.HardKey>/<Keys.HardKey>Attribute Options</Keys.HardKey> button will clear the mask.

 The **Time** mask option allows you to clear or retain the fade/delay times in the programmer for